mesosphere/dcos-docs-site/pages/services/minio/0.1.0/configuration/Disk-Caching/index.md

 ---

 # Disk Caching in {{ model.techName }}
-Disk caching refers to the use of caching disks to store content closer to the tenants.
+Disk caching refers to the use of caching disks to store content closer to  tenants.
 ## Via CLI

 The Disk Caching feature can be enabled by updating the cache settings in the `config.json` file of {{ model.techName }}.